-The proposed bill aims to amend existing laws regarding the ownership of real property and agricultural land in Arkansas, specifically targeting foreign-party-controlled businesses.
-It prohibits such businesses from leasing or holding interests in land, particularly agricultural land located within a ten-mile radius of designated "critical infrastructure."
-The bill defines "critical infrastructure" as systems and assets whose incapacitation would significantly impact national security, public health, or safety, and includes various facilities such as military installations, utilities, and communication nodes.
-Additionally, the bill establishes that a prohibited foreign-party-controlled business must divest any land holdings within one year if found in violation of these regulations.
+The bill amends existing laws regarding the ownership of real property and agricultural land in Arkansas, specifically targeting foreign-party-controlled businesses.
+It prohibits such businesses from leasing or acquiring interests in public or private land, as well as agricultural land located within a ten-mile radius of designated "critical infrastructure."
+The bill defines "critical infrastructure" to include various essential facilities and services, such as military installations, utilities, and communication technology nodes.
+Additionally, it establishes that a prohibited foreign-party-controlled business must divest any land holdings within one year if found in violation of these provisions.

 Old version HB1680 V2 - 3-31-2025 11:47 AM: 18-11-110(a), 18-11-802, 03-31-2025, 2-3-102, 18-11-803, 18-11-804, 18-11-804(b), 18-11-804(e)